 Tony Parker, earlier today during an interview with ESPN’s The Undefeated Marc Spears, shared the reason why he requested Spears to his home in San Antonio to announce that he is retiring from the NBA.

 “I’m going to retire,” Parker told The Undefeated.
 “I decided that I’m not going to play basketball anymore.”

-Tony Parker along with Tim Duncan and Manu Ginobili are considered one of the greatest trios in sports history under future Hall of Fame coach Gregg Popovich.
+Tony Parker, Tim Duncan, and Manu Ginobili are considered some of the greatest trios in sports history under future Hall of Fame coach Gregg Popovich.
 The group would win four NBA Championships during their time in San Antonio, as Parker became the first player from Europe to be named Finals MVP in 2007.

 Parker also told The Undefeated, “A lot of different stuff ultimately led me to this decision,” Parker said.
 “But, at the end of the day, I was like, if I can’t be Tony Parker anymore and I can’t play for a championship, I don’t want to play basketball anymore.”

 Parker is not the only NBA legend that decided to walk away from the NBA this past year Dirk Nowitzki and Dwyane Wade will also be joining him in retirement.